youyanggu/covid19_projections/donate.md

 {% include iframe_donate.html %}

 - If you would like to send a check, please [reach out](/contact) for an address.
 - At this time, we are not a recognized 501(c)(3) non-profit.
-We are in the process of exploring an application.
+We are currently in the process of exploring this option.

 Questions?
 Please don't hesitate to [contact me](/contact).